zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 | 2001::/32                           | Teredo                    | RFC 5156  |
 | ::<ipv4-address>/96                 | Deprecated                | RFC 5156  |

-3. If any address matches one of the private blocks, the test case fails.
+Table: Forbidden address blocks

 ### Outcome(s)

-If one name server address is part of a private network, the test fails.
+If one name server has one of its addresses matches a forbidden address block , the test fails.
-If all the name server addresses are in the public addressing space, the test succeeds.
+If all the name server addresses are outside these forbidden blocks, the test case succeeds.

 ### Special procedural requirements